- #4043-A, B and C (original three part mini-series, also combined three by three into full episodes)

 - #5205-10 (with long added scenes and extended music videos)

-Jem and the Holograms are working hard to finish their first album, and by the help of their new friends they are given the opportunity to fly to Paris, where Anthony will direct their first music video.
+Jem and the Holograms are working hard to finish their first album, and by the help of their new friends they fly to Paris where Anthony will direct their first music video.
 Eric sends Zipper to sabotage it.
-When Jem and the Holograms return, Ashley has snuck off to the Misfits, who are far ahead with their promotion.
-So now it's time for Jem and the Holograms to get down to business.
-But Kimber is tired of being in the background of Jem, so when Kimber learns Jem will appear on the Lin-Z show without the Holograms, she decides to go solo.
-Also Rio is starting to seriously question if he can continue to work for the band, because of his relation to the mysterious Jem.
+Ashley sneaks off to the Misfits, who are meanwhile getting far ahead with their promotion.
+Kimber is tired of being in the background of Jem, so when Kimber learns Jem will appear on the Lin-Z show without the Holograms, she decides to go solo.
+Also Rio is starting to seriously question if he can continue to work for the band.

 Jem/Jerrica and the Holograms (Jem, Kimber, Aja, Shana), The Misfits (Pizzazz, Roxy, Stormer), Rio, Synergy (cut out in some versions), Eric, Lindsey, Starlight Girls (Ashley, Ba Nee, Krissie, Deirdre, Terri, Lela, Anne, Marianne, Joellen, Becky, Nancy, Delaree), Howard, Danielle, Anthony, Zipper, captain on yacht, crewman on yacht, music video camera man, music video crew man, bouncer, The Leatherettes, The Space Cadets, music store guy, radioman, male fan in audience, Brian Morris radio DJ, guard at VTV, technician on the Lin-Z show, camera man on the Lin-Z show.

 Locations & vehicles: